 Late 2001 also saw the first of what were standout concerts with his old friends Kevin Johnson (who wrote Rock’n Roll I Gave You All The Best Years of My Life) and Doug Ashdown (Winter In America).
 A sell out crowd at Sydney’s Basement and a standing ovation said it all – “Their artistic and intelligent acoustic alchemy had a capacity house singing, stamping and tingling beyond the witching hour.
 A night indelibly imprinted”, said Glenn A. Baker.

-Since 2005 he has been a senior tutor at the CMAA Country Music Academy in Tamworth and a Senior Visiting Fellow at the Australian International Conservatorium of Music where he teaches a course in song writing.
+Mike was, for 6 years, a senior tutor at the CMAA Country Music Academy in Tamworth and is a Senior Visiting Fellow at the Australian International Conservatorium of Music where he taught a course in song writing.
 Ironically, after many, many years his original training as a school teacher is being put to good use once again and his song writing workshops have become an important part of his creative life.

-Now, in 2011, he’s back doing concerts, renewing old friendships and playing extensively.
-As a performer he just seems to get better with time and it is a tribute to his talent that many in his audiences have been coming to see him sing for well over 35 years.
-Reviewing one of Mike’s Troubadour performances for the Melbourne Age some years ago journalist Paul Speelman wrote, “McClellan is a national asset”.
-His new CD, If only for a moment… will only add to his illustrious history as one of our finest singer songwriters.
+Reviewing one of Mike’s Troubadour performances for the Melbourne Age some years ago Age journalist Paul Speelman wrote, “McClellan is a national asset”.
+His 2011 CD, If only for a moment… only added to his reputation as one of our finest singer songwriters.
+Dancing In The Rain, further enhanced what was already an exceptional body of work from this legendary performer.